ashbys01/Rapid-Antigen-Test-Alert/README.md

 # Rapid-Antigen-Test-Alert
-A script to scrape the https://findarat.com.au/ site to alert you via Pushover if a RAT test is in stock within your list of suburbs reported within the last hour.
+A script to scrape the https://findarat.com.au/ site to alert you via Pushover if a RAT test is in stock within X kilometers of your suburb reported within the last hour.

 ## Dependencies

  1. [chrome driver](https://sites.google.com/chromium.org/driver/) executable in your PATH variable
- 2. Python3 with Selenium with msedge.selenium_tools, http.client and urllib installed
+ 2. Python3 with Selenium with msedge.selenium_tools, http.client and urllib, requests installed

 ## Usage